cengelbart39/Splatalyzer/README.md

 Splatalyzer is a Swift package that enables the analysis of Splatoon 3 builds.
 It also provides structures representing main weapons, sub weapons, special weapons, gear builds, abilities and more.

-Along side this are SwiftUI views displaying this information and picking build characteristics.
+Splatalyzer includes a companion package, SplatalyzerUI, that contains SwiftUI views for displaying weapon kits, gear builds, abilities, and build statistics.

 The package works locally, relying on resources included within the package.